 It's great that science is uncovering natural B12 sources like the edible algae listed above, but the presence of B12 in common plant based foods that make up the bulk of the vegan diet is still low.

-Cyano-cobalamin Vs Methyl-cobalamin
+Cyano-cobalamin Vs. Methyl-cobalamin

 Our guts can only absorb B12 in the terminal ileum, which is a tiny portion of our small intestine, so any gut problem like diarrhea can result in limited absorption.

 In fact, any gastric problem can limit absorption.

-A quick note here for meat eaters and vegans: if your gut bacteria balance is in a bad state due to poor diet, your B12 absorption may be very low.
+If your gut bacteria balance is in a bad state due to poor diet, your B12 absorption level may be low.

 Can You Overdoes on B12?

 The daily RDA is measured in millionths of a gram (2.4 mcg), but you need to take a lot more to achieve absorption of this amount.

-The point is, for better or worse, we have a civilisation that washes vegetables in chlorine before they are put out in the supermarket, and it’s common for us to wash them again when we get home before cooking.
+The point is, for better or worse, we have a civilization that washes vegetables in chlorine before they are put out in the supermarket, and it’s common for us to wash them again when we get home before cooking.